 Getting to Senja National Tourist Route

 Senja National Tourist Route follows the northern side of Senja Island.
 The road crosses four municipalities; Berg, Torsken, Tranøy and Lenvik.
-Finnsnes is the largest region centre in the area, 53 kilometres south of Botnhamn, the north east end of Senja National Tourist Route.
+Finnsnes is the largest region centre in the area, 53 kilometers south of Botnhamn, the north east end of Senja National Tourist Route.

 Hurtigruten calls at the port of Finnsnes.
 The ships can accommodate cars, making it easy to combine the cruise with a drive along Senja National Tourist Route.